Azure/azure-service-operator/.github/ISSUE_TEMPLATE/epic-template.md

 - [ ] Code reviewed by customer?

 **User Stories**
-Add links to User Stories for this epic.
+Reference this epic in any user story issues created for it.
 User stories are intended to be completed in one sprint.